BrainDynamicsUSYD/nftsim/README.md

 1. Fork and clone; or,

-2. download the latest [release](https://github.com/BrainDynamicsUSYD/neurofield/releases) as a `.zip` or `tar.gz` file and extarct the folder.
+2. download the latest [release](https://github.com/BrainDynamicsUSYD/neurofield/releases) as a `.zip` or `tar.gz` file and extract the folder.

 3. After doing 1) or 2) type `cd neurofield`.